filipnaudot/lightbench/api/README.md

 ## Overview

-This API provides an interface for interacting with a language model capable of generating responses based on structured conversational prompts.
-It is designed to accept a sequence of messages in a structured format, process them, and return a coherent response from the model.
+This API provides an interface for interacting with a LLM capable of generating responses based on structured conversational prompts.

 ---